alicino/blog/_posts/2025-11-24-20-essentials-network-and-security-commands.md

 If you work with networking, cybersecurity, DevOps, or system administration, mastering the command line is not optional, it’s essential.
 Many real-world troubleshooting scenarios require fast diagnostics, and graphical interfaces often don’t give you enough insight.

 That’s why I created this beginner-friendly and optimized guide covering the **20 most essential network and security commands**.
-Whether you're preparing for certifications (CompTIA Network+, Security+), managing a server, or learning Linux, these commands will quickly become part of your daily toolkit.
+Whether you're preparing for certifications (CompTIA Network+, Security+, PenTest), managing a server, or learning Linux, these commands will quickly become part of your daily toolkit.

 I have listed each command in my order with clear descriptions, use cases, and practical examples.